ioccc-src/winner/2018/giles/README.md

 ## To build:

 This entry requires SDL2 to be installed.
-See [FAQ 3.8: How do I compile an IOCCC winner that requires SDL1 or SDL2?](/faq.md#SDL) if you don't have it installed and don't know how to do so.
+See [FAQ 3.8: How do I compile an IOCCC entry that requires SDL1 or SDL2?](../../faq.html#SDL) if you don't have it installed and don't know how to do so.

 ```sh